 Never share your user secrets!
 You should not share or expose user secrets nor use them in production systems.
 Use a service secret if you need a secret in a production system or if you need to expose a secret (e.g. in a shared notebook or in your frontend code).

 Services are useful when deploying or publishing code that reads or writes to Beneath.
 You can control their access permissions, and monitor and limit their usage.
 Read “Services” for more details.

-By default, a service cannot read any streams, and you must set all service permissions manually, including permissions for public streams (unlike users).
+By default, a service cannot read any tables, and you must set all service permissions manually, including permissions for public tables (unlike users).

 beneath service create ORGANIZATION/PROJECT/NEW_SERVICE --read-quota-mb 100 --write-quota-mb 100 beneath service update-permissions ORGANIZATION/PROJECT/NEW_SERVICE ORGANIZATION/PROJECT/STREAM --read --write